tableau/connector-plugin-sdk/README.md

 To work with Connector Plugins, you need the following:

-* Windows Mac or Linux
+* Windows or Mac
-* Tableau Desktop or Server V. 2019.1 Beta 2 or higher
+* Tableau Desktop or Server 2019.1 Beta 2 or higher
-* Python [Version??]
+* Python 3.5 or higher
 * An ODBC or JDBC data source and driver
+* The provided test data loaded in your data source

+# Get Help

+This SDK is supported, so if you have problems getting the test harness set up, find defects or have questions related to the configuration or testing of your plugin:
+* Start by submitting a GitHub Issue here in this project
+* or you can reach us on the Developer Forums here: https://community.tableau.com/community/developers/content.

 # FAQ
 **If I build a plugin, will Tableau include it?**